 Sod is real grass that is purchased in rolls that have the appearance of a pre-grown grass "mat".
-You can install sod yourself, but there is an advantage to hiring a professional as they have special equipment to lay the sod more evenly, and reduce the look of seams.
+You can install sod yourself, but there is an advantage to hiring a professional as they have special equipment to lay the sod more evenly and reduce the look of seams.
 Based on over 4,000 homeowners, the average cost to install sod is $1,756, including labor and materials.
 This will vary depending on where you live and what quality sod you order.
 The average cost of having sod installed on a 2,000 square foot yard is:

 Area to Cover

 The largest single factor in the cost of installing sod is the size of the area you need to cover.
 The larger the square footage, the more sod you will need and the more labor will be involved in laying it.

 Most sod installers will charge by the square foot.
 If your yard is of an irregular shape, the installer should measure the area before giving you an estimate.
 Curves, small hills, and other such terrain features can affect the measurements of the area.
 An installer may charge more for installing sod in a backyard if there is limited access.
 Limited access can include things such as:

 Less than 7’ wide passage from front to back